A definitive guide on how to run your business during the coronavirus outbreak

 How Coronavirus lockdown impacts businesses

-According to a recent Econsultancy study, 55 per cent of marketers in the UK and 57 per cent in North America are pausing product and service launches, with the majority of respondents claiming the marketing budget is under review.
+According to the recent study, 55 per cent of marketers in the UK and 57 per cent in North America are pausing product and service launches, with the majority of respondents claiming the marketing budget is under review.

 Some companies are reconsidering their marketing strategy but cannot determine what direction and strategy to take; others tighten up marketing budgets and wages.